 Choosing a college is tough.

-While I can’t tell you where you should go, I can give you some pointers to help you narrow the field between community college and a university.
+While I can’t tell you where you should go, I can give you some pointers to help you decide between community college or a four-year school.

 Community college is probably a good idea for you if...